Barbara Rehermann, M.D.

 My research program covers two areas: 1.
 We study innate and adaptive immune responses to viral infections, in particular infections of the liver, to better understand the pathogenesis of the disease and to develop vaccines and effective antiviral therapies.
 2. We evaluate how hepatic and systemic immune responses are regulated by the gastrointestinal microbiome.

 Immunopathogenesis of viral hepatitis

-- We study immune responses of clinically well-characterized patients in different phases of chronic viral hepatitis before, during and after antiviral treatment.
-These translational studies are based on collaborations with Drs.
-Ghany, Heller, Koh, Liang and Rotman in the Liver Diseases Branch, who follow and treat patients with viral hepatitis in clinical research protocols.
+- We study immune responses of clinically well-characterized patients in different phases of chronic viral hepatitis before, during and after treatment.

-- We use suitable animal models to address basic immunological questions that arise from translational studies.
-As part of our research on the gut/liver axis, we use mice to evaluate the effect of the gut microbiome on systemic and hepatic immune responses.
+- We use animal models to address basic immunological questions that arise from translational studies.
+For example, we use mice to evaluate the effect of the gut microbiome on systemic and hepatic immune responses.

 - We employ in vitro models of primary cell cultures and viral infection to study innate immune responses.

 Regulation of hepatic and systemic immune responses by the gut microbiome

 The phenotype of all mammals - from rodents, to non-human primates to humans - is driven by the host genome and the microbial genome.
 We currently take the following approaches to better understand the effects of the microbiome on host fitness and, in particular, on immune responses.